hideo0106/gha-aws-oidc-bootstrap/docs/user_stories.md

 - All user stories use the US-XXX format and have acceptance criteria.
 - Code comments reference user stories where relevant.
 - Semantic versioning and commit message standards are followed.
 - Tests are written before implementation (TDD), and coverage is tracked.
+All tests must be run using `bash run.sh --test`.
 - Documentation is updated as features are added or changed.

 ---